 The question about raisins and the sun gives the readers vivid imagery of what he feels is happening to him as he has not yet seen his dream fulfilled.

 His next question about how it smells suggests two possible endings for this dream deferred.
-The first, being that like a piece of meat left to rot, it would just continue to get worse and worse the longer their hope for equality was denied.
+The first is that, like a piece of meat left to rot, it would just continue to get worse and worse the longer their hope for equality was denied.
 The second option is that it would simply crust over.
 People would become used to living in a separate society and become comfortable living their own lives in their own separate communities.

 In the next verse, the speaker offers his own view.
 It becomes clear that he does not believe this dream will “sugar over” and somehow become tolerable, perhaps even sweet.
 Rather, he gives his own suggestion that,